nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 To know what you can do with ModuLink, and what ModuLink can do for you, refer to the table of contents below to quickly navigate between sections.<br><br>
 (Need to put different icon here)<br><br>
-**If you are a first-time user, we recommend starting with [Create your own profile](#11-create-your-own-profile--create).
+❗**If you are a first-time user, we recommend starting with [Create your own profile](#11-create-your-own-profile--create).
 This is because you can only use other commands in ModuLink after creating your own profile.**

 1. [Profiles](#1-profiles) <br/>